Best 1 Year Fixed Rate Bonds

 Clicking the heart icon marks a product as a favourite for 14 days (if cookies are enabled), allowing you to filter and sort favourites at the top of the list.

-A one-year fixed rate bond is a type of savings account.
-It pays a fixed rate of interest for one year but, in return, you can’t withdraw from your savings during this period.
+A one-year fixed rate bond is a type of savings account that pays a fixed rate of interest for one year but, in return, you can’t normally withdraw from your savings during this period.

 It’s important not to get one-year fixed bonds confused with investment bonds.
 While your money is at risk in an investment bond, money in a fixed rate bond (or savings account) earns a guaranteed rate of interest and is protected under the Financial Services Compensation Scheme (FSCS).